Abraham-newbie/Replication/README.md

 # Replication of Barrera et. al.

->This repository contains the replication of the paper from **Barrera-Osorio, Felipe and Blakeslee, David S and Hoover, Matthew and Linden, Leigh and Raju, Dhushyanth and Ryan, Stephen P "Delivering Education to the Underserved through a Public-Private Partnership Program in Pakistan."**
+>This repository contains the replication of the paper from Barrera-Osorio, Felipe and Blakeslee, David S and Hoover, Matthew and Linden, Leigh and Raju, Dhushyanth and Ryan, Stephen P's **"Delivering Education to the Underserved through a Public-Private Partnership Program in Pakistan."**

 The code and data can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UWXULC) and the paper can be accessed [here](http://documents1.worldbank.org/curated/en/868011504015520701/pdf/WPS8177.pdf).